w3c/trace-context/README.md

 The next version of specification is being developed in this repository.

-The current draft of the Trace Context Specification from this repository's master branch is published to  https://w3c.github.io/trace-context/.
+The current draft of the Trace Context Specification from this repository's main branch is published to  https://w3c.github.io/trace-context/.
 Explanations and justification for decisions made in this specification are written down in the [Rationale document](http_header_format_rationale.md).

 ## Team Communication